iomesh/docs/docs/volume-operations/volume-operations.md

         requests:
           storage: 10Gi # The original capacity of the PVC.
     ```
-2. Run the following command to apply the YAML file. (这里不像是 apply 命令，像是 get 命令？)
+2. Run the following command to apply the YAML file.

    ```bash
    kubectl get pvc example-pvc